 Now that you’ve got your pretty painted pumpkins, here’s the fun part!
-Use them to create a rustic fall tablescape.
+Use them to create rustic farmhouse fall decor.

-Here’s how my simple rustic fall tablescape came together:
+Here’s how my simple rustic farmhouse fall tablescape came together:

 - Wooden dough bowl.
 I got my hand carved wooden dough bowl at an estate sale and I love it.
 I put this smack dab in the middle of the table on top of my

 - Add vintage bottles to each end of the bowl.
 I added a group of 3 vintage bottles to each end of the bowl.
-I mixed in clear glass and amber glass and added in dried wheat, DIY cotton stems (click here for full tutorial), and some faux fall florals.
+I mixed in clear glass and amber glass and added in dried wheat, DIY cotton stems (click here for learn now to make these DIY farmhouse cotton stems), and some faux fall florals.
 Lastly, I added in a couple of wooden spools of twine from my craft supplies…because why not?
-They were the perfect color and they fit right in with the rustic fall vibes.
+They were the perfect color and they fit right in with the farmhouse fall table decor.

-I told you it was simple and thrifty!!
+I told you these fall table decorations were simple and thrifty!!

 Looking for a wooden dough bowl of your own?
 Here’s some great options!